bowman2001/perplexdoc/content/doc/basic/bullet-list/index.md

 ## Layout

-Perplex is styling _tight_, _loose_ and _nested_ lists of both kinds.
-As additional option, you may enforce a smaller indentation on tight lists with a class attribute.
+Perplex is styling tight, loose, and nested lists of both kinds.
+As an additional option, you may enforce a smaller indentation on tight lists with a class attribute.

 ### Tight